 The Kölner Weihnachtsmarkt, Cathedral, Churches, and Top Museums

-Cheap flights and fast trains help to make the Kölner Weihnachtsmarkt (Cologne Christmas Market), Dom (Cathedral), and museums popular travel destinations in Germany.
+Fast trains from London and cheap flights help to make the Kölner Weihnachtsmarkt (Cologne Christmas Market), Dom (Cathedral), and museums popular travel destinations in Germany.

 Cologne’s Christmas market has long been popular with travelers on ferry and bus trips from London, the UK, and even Ireland.
+Fast trains, with journeys as quick as four hours, often beat cheap flights when traveling from London.
 Cheap flights to Cologne-Bonn Airport / Köln/Bonn Flughafen (CGN) on low-cost airlines continue to bring tourists from Great Britain and the rest of Europe to the Rhinelands.
-Fast trains bring Cologne within easy reach of travelers from most of Germany as well as from neighboring countries including Belgium, the Netherlands, France and even England.
+Cologne is a major transportation hub with fast trains to all parts of Germany, Belgium, and the Netherlands.

 Cologne has attractive Christmas markets but visitors will also appreciate the other attractions of this mostly modern city.
 Cologne has some of the best shopping opportunities in Germany, an active nightlife scene, great Romanesque and Gothic churches, and top impressive museums.